How do I report a food product problem?

 - advice from overseas authorities

-Recalls can also occur as a result of regular monitoring carried out by MPI as part of its Total Diet Survey (as was the case with the lead contaminated cornflour recall earlier this year) and the Food Residue Surveillance Programme.
+Recalls can also occur as a result of regular monitoring carried out by MPI as part of its Total Diet Survey and the Food Residue Surveillance Programme.

 All recalls are coordinated with MPI in accordance with strict guidelines.
 MPI must be satisfied that all reasonable steps are being taken to protect consumers.

-In most instances the manufacturer of the product to be recalled will inform and work with their local Health Protection Officer (HPO) to find the size and extent of the problem with support from technical staff at MPI.
+In most instances the manufacturer of the product to be recalled will inform and work with their local MPI Food Act Officer to find the size and extent of the problem with support from technical staff at MPI.

 A recall notice must be signed off by MPI and must, if it is to run as a newspaper advertisement, follow strict guidelines regarding the size, presentation and position as well as the information to be included.